 - A1.
-Ground level building setbacks to street boundaries are consistent with Figure 6.03 8 4 - A2.
-Where land is identified for acquisition by Council, in Figure 6.03 8 4, the minimum setback includes the land to be acquired plus any additional identified setback. - A3.
-Where building setbacks are not specified in Figure 6.03 8 4, buildings may be built to the street edge (zero setback) at ground level but only for: - (a) non-residential uses where the street facing façade has a minimum of 50% windows and /or other openings; or - (b) residential uses consisting of the covered private open space (outdoor living) component and where screened and/or elevated from the adjacent footpath/public domain area.
+Ground level building setbacks to street boundaries are consistent with Figure 6.03 4. - A2.
+Where land is identified for acquisition by Council, in Figure 6.03 4, the minimum setback includes the land to be acquired plus any additional identified setback. - A3.
+Where building setbacks are not specified in Figure 6.03 4, buildings may be built to the street edge (zero setback) at ground level but only for: - (a) non-residential uses where the street facing façade has a minimum of 50% windows and /or other openings; or - (b) residential uses consisting of the covered private open space (outdoor living) component and where screened and/or elevated from the adjacent footpath/public domain area.

-Note: Further design criteria for development interface to the public domain are provided in Section compliance with section 6.03.03 Urban Design.
-A4.
-Minimum setbacks to the street front for upper levels are consistent with the ground level setbacks, except where identified in the table below:
+Note: Further design criteria for development interface to the public domain are provided in Section 6.03.03 Urban Design.